awez/amirrajan.github.com/a-dark-room/index.md

 So a bit of background about the iOS version and its ending game sequence.
 The starship represents the end of the game.
 It is only unlocked once you've progressed far enough in the story line.
 If a player avoids storyline progression, they are effectively stuck, and can't complete the game.
 The villagers turning into slaves leaves another person in this stuck state:

 >Also I would like to mention that I liked this game until I found out I was getting screwed over.
 I am playing it on an iPhone 4.
 Just hoping you guys can fix this before a flood of unhappy folks come by and take your stars down a notch.
 And no I haven't rated your game because I am not the vengeful type.
 Video games are hard to make and it seems you put a lot of effort into this.
-I am sending you screen shots of my game.
+I am sending you screenshots of my game.

-The player was kind enough to include screen shots of his current game.
+The player was kind enough to include screenshots of his current game.
 I didn't need to look (but I did anyways).
 He stopped progressing the story line...

 >Every time you gather wood the storyline progresses toward the end.
 There is an alternate ending too.
-Some people are sad with how the story line progresses.
-The alternated approach to playing the game (though much harder) leads to a happier ending.
+Some people are sad with how the storyline progresses.
+The alternative approach to playing the game (though much harder) leads to a happier ending.
 Let me know if you have any other questions.
 And I love hearing from fans.
 So don't hesitate to reach out Daniel.
 And thanks for the detailed screenshots :-)

 He replied with:

 >Mmm.
 I see now.
 Lol I was trying not to further my slave owner persona.
 You know if you made a instruction manual and just mentioned a few things, I'm sure this app will be an even better hit.
 (Example I thought the carbine shot bullets not battery's, because there is a actual rifle named the carbine.
 I think its ww2 era).
-I think any one who played the older call of duties would make this mistake: Thanks for your help.
+I think anyone who played the older call of duties would make this mistake: Thanks for your help.
 Say, if I could rack your brain, do I not need to build huts to get the new ending, or could I build huts but just not gather wood?

 And a happy ending:

 >Hey thanks!
 I sure will.
 I left a positive review in the App Store.
 I found this game on reddit.
 I highly recommend creating a user account and posting something like "great iOS game, free downloads for the first 5 commenters".
 In the description write please leave review and comment for download.
 Those people usually will help generate your sales.
 I found a post about this game in r/gaming.
 Good luck and thank you for answering my emails.
 I really thought the game was busted.
 Lol

-I ended up putting a more assertive message about gathering wood to progress the story line within the game.
+I ended up putting a more assertive message about gathering wood to progress the storyline within the game.
 In version 1.4, when you stoke the fire (and there is a story line element that needs to be dealt with).
 You get a small message "need to gather wood, the forest beckons".
 This will hopefully help guide future gamers.

 **Feb 5, 2014: Promo Code Give Away on Reddit**

 I'm burning through my promo codes at this point.
 The Apple Vis approach to giving away promo codes.
 Leads to a much deeper connection with the fans of the game.
 It's meaningful and I enjoy hearing all the good conversations.
-I ran a couple of promo code give aways on Reddit.
+I ran a couple of promo code giveaways on Reddit.

 Downloads spiked to 40 that day.